 What do libraries mean to us – as public places and civic institutions?
 Why do attacks on libraries evoke a special kind of horror?
 And what do libraries represent in the collective imagination and in literary history?

-Hosted by State Library Victoria’s Justine Hyde, we're presenting two great American thinkers who have spent years of their lives immersed in the world of libraries.
-Paul Holdengräber was the former curator of conversations at the New York Public Library – and their successful podcast – and now the founding executive director of the Onassis Foundation, a centre for dialogue in Los Angeles.
+In partnership with State Library Victoria, we're presenting two great American thinkers who have spent years of their lives immersed in the world of libraries.
+Paul Holdengräber was the former curator of conversations at the New York Public Library, and is the founding executive director of the Onassis Foundation LA, a centre for dialogue in Los Angeles which is an outpost of the Onassis headquarters in Athens.
 Susan Orlean is a bestselling author and New Yorker staff writer whose latest work, The Library Book, combines memoir with an investigation of the unsolved 1986 Los Angeles Public Library fire.

 Dymocks Camberwell will be our bookseller at this event.